alzafacon/alzafacon.github.io/blog/2024-08-10-Four_Elbows/index.md

 fig. 1
 ```

+I heard from a professional plumber that the extra elbows can cause a drop in pressure, but more importantly there are more joints that could fail.
+So the extra digging is worth the trouble.

 But can this technique be applied even if the pipes are skewed?

 <!--truncate-->

-Of course I want to generalize.
-I'm just the typical math aficionado.
-I will attempt a proof by construction.
+So let's generalize.
+Here is a proof by construction.

 The critical feature of the 4 elbow joint is that 2 vertical pipes shown below must be parallel (so they can be slid into place).